ComputationalRadiationPhysics/picongpu/docs/source/usage/tbg.rst

 We abstract the description of queues, resource acquisition and job submission away from PIConGPU user input via *template files* (``.tpl``).
 For example, the ``.cfg`` file defines how many *devices* shall be used for computation, but the ``.tpl`` file calculates how many *physical nodes* will be requested.
-Also, the ``.tpl`` file takes care off how to spawn a process when scheduled, e.g. with ``mpiexec`` and which flags for networking details need to be passed.
+Also, the ``.tpl`` file takes care of how to spawn a process when scheduled, e.g. with ``mpiexec`` and which flags for networking details need to be passed.
 After combining the *machine independent* (portable) ``.cfg`` file from user input with the *machine dependent* ``.tpl`` file, ``tbg`` can submit the requested job to the batch system.

 Last but not least, one usually wants to store the input of a simulation with its output.